NEO

 Neo prefix. new, recent, modified or revived

-Neo at Art Central creates an entry point for galleries in their first year of participation to feature cutting-edge or undiscovered artists in a small but highly visible space.
+Neo at Art Central creates an entry point for galleries in their first and second year of participation to feature cutting-edge or undiscovered artists in a small but highly visible space.
 Eleven galleries and fifteen artists have been selected by Art Central 2024’s curatorial advisor, Enoch Cheng, to take part in the sector’s debut.
 Neo represents a commitment to the Fair’s platform as a leading incubator for artists and galleries in Asia’s largest market for contemporary art.

 Featuring booths of strong curatorial engagement, Neo’s artists demonstrate experimental approaches to materials, genres and subject matter.
 From exploring new ways of sculpting through 3-D programs to painting with sand or tattoo needles, from inventing innovative recycled fabrics to merging video game aesthetics with religious objects, and from turning photographs into sculptures to making installations with felting wool, these early- and mid-career artists invite viewers to look deeper into and beyond the beautiful surfaces of art.
 In so doing, they inspire us to contemplate critical topics, including the modern roles of women, consumerism, environmental sustainability, the value of tradition, religion, the past, and unsettling emotions toward chaos in society.